fredyouhanaie/espace/README.md

 The worker processes are started via the `eval` operation.
 A worker can in turn start further workers via the `eval` operation.

+A typical application will start with a series of `out` and `eval` oprations.
+Some of the worker processes will then, using the `in` or `rd` operations, pick the tuples added via the `out` operations, process them, then `out` the results.
+Other worker processes can then pick the results and process them further.

 ## The current implementation

 This initial implementation is carried out as part of the [Spawfest